 Each constituent group should receive copies of all of these documents in a timely manner and these records should be maintained in a master committee file in the office of the College President and/or the College Council, which is readily available for future reference.

-Recommendations made by a Participatory Governance Committee should be submitted to the College Council.
+• Recommendations made by a Participatory Governance Committee should be submitted to the College Council.
 The constituency leaders should ensure that the recommendation has been appropriately vetted by their constituency prior to determination by the College Council of a final recommendation to the College President.
 In matters of participatory governance, all constituencies have equal weight as defined under the College Council (see below).

-Recommendations regarding all Academic and Professional Matters (10+1) shall be made by the Academic Senate in accordance with Title 5 and Board Policy.
+• Recommendations regarding all Academic and Professional Matters (10+1) shall be made by the Academic Senate in accordance with Title 5 and Board Policy.
 These recommendations will go directly to the College President and will be presented at College Council as informational items (see section “Collegial Consultation with the Miramar Academic Senate” for more details).

-Academic and Professional Matters may arise for consideration in participatory governance committees.
+• Academic and Professional Matters may arise for consideration in participatory governance committees.
 Constituents may need to table further consideration of such matters until they have been able to consult with and receive guidance from their respective constituency.
 Participatory governance chairs should identify such Academic and Professional Matters items as early as possible to ensure timely action.
 In cases where it is not clear or there is disagreement on the nature of an issue being considered, the matter must be referred to the College Council for guidance and clarification.

-Agendas should include standard items, such as approving past minutes, review of old business items, etc., as well as a new list of topics for discussion and any items for action.
-An Agenda Template is provided in Appendix B at the end of this Handbook.
+• Agendas should include standard items, such as approving past minutes, review of old business items, etc., as well as a new list of topics for discussion and any items for action.
+An Agenda Template is provided in Appendix B at the end of thisHandbook.

-Agendas and the draft and approved minutes shall be submitted as indicated under Roles of Committee Chairs/Co-Chairs.
+• Agendas and the draft and approved minutes shall be submitted as indicated under Roles of Committee Chairs/Co-Chairs.

-Committee meeting minutes should include a summary of the discussions, as well as a description of any conclusions, recommendations, and actions.
+• Committee meeting minutes should include a summary of the discussions, as well as a description of any conclusions, recommendations, and actions.
 A Committee Meeting Minutes Template is provided in Appendix B at the end of this Handbook.